hauke96/SimpleBackup/README.md

 # SimpleBackup

 This project has been moved to a new language: go (or 'golang').
-All old files of the C#-project can be found in the 'SimpleBackup_CSharp_unmaintained'.
+All old files of the C#-project can be found in the branch called 'C#-version'.